eakwarren/flexrouter/README.md

 2. Copy the .nkp to _each_ of your Kontakt version's Multiscripts folders.
 K6: Documents/Native Instruments/Kontakt/presets/Multiscripts
-K7: Documents/Native Instruments/Kontakt 7/presets/Multiscripts
+K7: Documents/Native Instruments/Kontakt 7/presets/Multiscripts, etc.

-3. In Kontakt, load the multiscript by clicking the KSP button, then click Preset > User > DM2 VSP KS Translator.
+3. In Kontakt, load the multiscript by clicking the KSP button, then click Preset > User > DM2 VSP & BO to CSS & SSO UACC KS.
 <img width="657" alt="Screenshot 2024-10-02 at 3 26 08 PM" src="https://github.com/user-attachments/assets/fa3cf539-4943-4d8e-9a2a-d20011b61b82">

-4. Select the library for translation, then click the KSP button to close the multiscript.
+4. Select the library for translation at the top, _turn off the Bypass Group button_, then click the KSP button to close the multiscript.

+#### ⚠️ Note
+**_The keyswitch groups are all bypassed by default because flexrouter processes all groups, not just the one shown.
+Therefore, some of the keyswitches conflict between the various instrument libraries.
+You must turn off the Bypass Group button for the group of keyswitches you use.
+Not doing this won't send any keyswitches through the script._**

 <img width="366" alt="Screenshot 2024-10-02 at 3 28 21 PM" src="https://github.com/user-attachments/assets/dbb3a3ef-e1dc-4c32-9be8-d8506c174ad0">

-# FlexRouter
+# Original FlexRouter Info

 *Forked from [jtackaberry/flexrouter](https://github.com/jtackaberry/flexrouter)*